Frequently Asked Questions

 How likely is it that they I have been mis-sold my contracts?

-Statistically, if you've used an energy broker you are over 90% certain to have been mis-sold to.
+We believe that if you've used an energy broker and didn't pay a set fee for their services you are over 90% certain to have been mis-sold to.
 But not every energy broker is guilty of mis-selling, so simply ask this question.
 Did your broker disclose to you the amount of commission they earned, and that you pay it via the contracted prices?
 If the answer is no then you have been mis-sold to and are owed compensation.

 What kind of businesses are affected?